jknight1985/MyProjects/README.md

 # FabAcademy_Template
-An html/ajax template for the students of Fab Academy

-## License
-MIT
+I'm using a modified version of the Fabacademy template to document my future work.
+Thanks to my instructors for getting the gist!

 ## Includes
 * <a href="http://getbootstrap.com/">Twitter Bootstrap</a>